Sakhee89/sakhee-server/README.md

 ## Versions

-This API is supported with Node 9.8.0
+This API is supported with Node version 9.8.0 and Postgres version 8.7.3